ConocoPhillips research snapshot

 Business essence

-Customers pay ConocoPhillips because global transportation, industry, power, petrochemical, LNG, and heating systems need reliable hydrocarbons.
-The business converts reserves, drilling skill, LNG exposure, and project execution into cash flow across commodity cycles.
+Customers pay ConocoPhillips for reliable hydrocarbons that power transport, industry, power, petrochemical, LNG, and heating systems.
+The business converts a deep, diverse reserve base plus drilling, LNG, and project-execution skill into cash flow across commodity cycles.

 Moat